macaroni-os/macaroni-site/site/content/iso/_index.md

 <h2>ISO</h2>

-Following the idea to share the right ISO for the right user we want to supply some indications that help users on choose the ISO for their needs.
+Following the idea to share the right ISO for the right user we want to supply some indications that help users on choosing the ISO for their needs.

-We use these labels in the hereinafter ISOs description with these mean:
+We use these labels in the following  ISOs description with these meanings:

 <table style="line-height: 10px; font-size: 15px" class="table table-striped table-hover">
   <thead>